Bigg Boss 14: So, Who's Going To Win This Season?

-Mumbai, Feb 16 (IANS) The curtains are about to go down on what must be one of the most boring seasons of Bigg Boss 14, but then even the lamest game must have a winner.
-After over 100 days of being confined within four walls, surviving gruelling tasks and living out made-for-CCTV drama, housemates Rubina Dilaik, Aly Goni, Rahul Vaidya, Rakhi Sawant and Nikki Tamboli have made it to the final week of Bigg Boss 14.
+Mumbai, Feb 16: The curtains are about to go down on what must be one of the most boring seasons of the Bigg Boss franchise, but then even the lamest game must have a winner.
+After over 100 days of being confined within four walls, surviving grueling tasks and living out made-for-CCTV drama, housemates Rubina Dilaik, Aly Goni, Rahul Vaidya, Rakhi Sawant and Nikki Tamboli have made it to the final week of Bigg Boss 14.

 We look at what works in favour of these finalists, and what does not.